What are expenses?

-Definition of an expense
+Definition of expenses

-Software for tracking expenses
+Software for tracking costs and expenses

 FreeAgent allows you to track business costs and expenses quickly and easily.
 With the FreeAgent mobile app you can sort out your expenses as you incur them by snapping receipts with your phone and uploading them to FreeAgent from wherever you are.